 Marjolijn van Heemstra

 (Amsterdam, NL 1981) - thespian, writer, poet, journalist - took religious studies and caused a stir in 2010 with her first volume of poetry Als Mozes had doorgevraagd (If Moses Had Kept on Asking).
-She asked Dutch celebrities such as Ramsey Nasr and Arie Boomsma to recite her work.
 In 2012, De laatste Aedema (The Last Aedema), her first novel, appeared.
-She wrote, directed and performed in several plays about subjects including Desi Bouterse (Bouta), the widow of Hans Janmaat (Jeremia) and, in 2017, the famous YA novel Kruistocht in spijkerbroek (Crusade in jeans) by Thea Beckman.
-Her book En we noemen hem (And We Call Him, 2017), balanced somewhere between fiction and non-fiction, tells one mythical story from her own family.(2017)
+She wrote, directed and/or performed in several plays about subjects including Desi Bouterse (Bouta), the widow of Hans Janmaat (Jeremia) and, in 2017, the YA novel Kruistocht in spijkerbroek (Crusade in Jeans) by Thea Beckman and, together with Sadettin Kirmiziyüz, about Lawrence of Arabia (2019).
+Her book En we noemen hem (And We Call Him, 2017), balancing somewhere between fiction and non-fiction, tells one of the mythical stories from her own family.(WN 2021)

 Archive available for: Marjolijn van Heemstra